Member of the European Parliament Sophia in ‘t Veld about EU and dissatisfaction with FATCA

 Recap – Where we stand now

 There has never been more media attention as now for FATCA and CBT.
 The European Parliament has spoken out and several EU member states are determined to continually inform their US counterparts on these problems.
 Also, recently influential American lobbyists and politicians have spoken out against the damaging effects of FATCA.
 Experts agree it’s a long way to go but the more attention the better.
-As Sophie in ‘t Veld reiterates it’s now more important than ever to make your voice heard to your own government preferably as one collective voice.
+As Sophie in ‘t Veld reiterates it’s now more important than ever to make your voice heard by your own government preferably as one collective voice.

-The role of Americans Overseas
+The Role of Americans Overseas

-Americans Overseas has created awareness among local, national and EU government officials as well as banks and other financial institutions by constant lobbying and also reaching out to the press.
+Americans Overseas has created awareness among local, national, and EU government officials as well as banks and other financial institutions by constant lobbying and also reaching out to the press.
 Currently with the help of several Members of the European Parliament Americans Overseas wants to create awareness for the effects of Citizen Based Taxation in Germany.
 Americans Overseas feels that if Germany also makes its voice heard in the EU that might be another step in the right direction.

 Americans Overseas informs local and European parliaments about the effects and problems European citizens have with these (recently) enforced laws.

-We started this initiative to help people from all over the world by providing proper information to avoid unnecessary panic, and offering help free of obligation and free of charge.
+We started this initiative to help people from all over the world by providing proper information to avoid unnecessary panic and offering help free of obligation and free of charge.
 If needed, we have a network of affordable professionals (accountants) who can help you with your tax obligations.

 If you have more questions about the consequences of FATCA and CBT on European-American citizens and EU debate you can contact us at Americans Overseas.